 Characteristics of the most common types of Bulgarian companies

-The most common organizations are the limited liability companies and the joint stock ones.
+The most common organizations are limited liability companies and joint stock ones.
 Both types of structures have differences, as well as common characteristics.
 The LLC and the JSC companies can be owned or established by one or more persons or legal entities.
 The minimum number of shareholders must be at least one.
 These two types of Bulgarian companies require different share capital.
 A limited liability company requires a capital of at least 2 BGN (1 EUR).
-The joint stock business entity must have at least BGN 50,000 share capital, with a minimum nominal value of 1 BGN per share.
+The joint stock business entity must have at least BGN 50,000 in share capital, with a minimum nominal value of 1 BGN per share.

-There is a difference regarding the companies bodies.
+There is a difference regarding the company’s bodies.
 A limited liability company has a general meeting of stakeholders and at least one manager.
-In case of a joint stock company, besides the general meeting of shareholders, there is also a board of directors (with a minimum of three persons), along with a supervisory board and a management board, both with at least three members.
+In the case of a joint stock company, besides the general meeting of shareholders, there is also a board of directors (with a minimum of three persons), along with a supervisory board and a management board, both with at least three members.
 An LLC founder must contribute with his/her interest, under the rule of being expelled from the association for not doing so.
-All partners have equal rights concerning the management, the profit, and the company’s affairs and the liquidation procedures.
+All partners have equal rights concerning the management, the profit, the company’s affairs, and the liquidation procedures.

 The shareholders of a joint stock company have a liability limited by their contribution.
 The capital stock can be increased by issuing new shares, but it can also be lowered or canceled.
 Once a shareholder subscribes for shares, it is mandatory to contribute for them, otherwise, he owes interest.
 While an independent audit is not needed for an LLC regarding the annual accounts (with some exceptions), this one is mandatory for a JSC.
 Here is an infographic with details about the available companies in Bulgaria: